Loading…

 Richard Harmon

-VP & Global Head of Financial Services at Red Hat, General Board Member OS-Climate, Red Hat
+VP & Global Head of Financial Services, Red Hat

 Dr Harmon has over 30 years of experience in Financial Services and leads Red Hat’s Financial Services business globally.
 He has an extensive publication record, an invited speaker at numerous Global FSI conferences, sits on several AI advisory boards and on the Governing Board...
 Read More →